 Lessor: One who conveys the right to use and/or occupy property under a lease agreement.

 Lien: The legal right to take or hold property of a debtor as payment or security for a debt.

-Real Estate Limited Value is based on the previous year's Limited Value increased by either 10 percent or 25 percent of the difference between the Full Cash Value of the current year and the Limited Value of the prior year, whichever is greater, unless your property has been changed as defined in A.R.S. § 42-13302 since the previous year.
+Limited Value Calculation: Prior to tax year 2015, the Real Estate Limited Value was based on the previous year's Limited Value increased by 10% or 25% of the difference between the Full Cash Value of the current year and the Limited Value of the prior year unless your property has been changed as defined in A.R.S. § 42-13302 since the previous year.

 For Personal Property, the Limited Value is the same as the Full Cash Value.